fachi2000/Read-Books-Online/README.md

 # MongoDB, Express, React, Nodejs Full Stack Application
-A university project for Applications: Architectures and Frameworks.
+A university project for Applications: Architectures & Frameworks.
 Users are able to sign up and purchase books or audio-books at RBO.
 These requests are then processed by employees and finally validated by administrators.

 ## Features